BarSides/TRISS_CTF_2025/Gitea/README.md

 teaching participants how small misconfigurations and leaked secrets can be chained into a significant intrusion.

+> [!IMPORTANT]
+> The `gitea-ctf/gitea/config/app.ini` contains a hardcoded configuration of
+> `DOMAIN = gitea.triss.ctf`.
+This must be updated to reflect the hostname which
+> will be used during the competition, or to a hardcoded IP that will be used
+> to access the service

 ## Attack/Escalation Path

 1. [X] Initial access through hardcoded password in action